tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Scalar Data
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/SD.png" data-zoomable="true">
-This tool allow you visualize several "scalar metrics", such as height or velocity, while animals perform the current syllable.  displays the magnitude of the selected units of measurements for each group in a moseq module.
+This tool allow you visualize several "scalar metrics", such as height or velocity, while animals perform the current syllable.  displays the magnitude of the selected units of measurements for each group in a MoSeq module.
 <br /><br /><br />

 ### Settings